Nceptioj/ThunderMaps-DataFeeds/README.md

 ### RSS module

-To use the RSS module, import it into your code using `import rss` and create an instance of the `Feed` class with the URL of your feed and the update time as parameters.
+To use the RSS module, import it into your code using `import rss` and create an instance of the `Feed` class with the URL of your feed as a parameter.

 To get a list of entries, you can use the `getFeed()` method: